 Most programmes that invest in nurturing care have the goal of supporting children's optimal development, and leaving no child behind.
-To achieve those goals, it is important to be able to identify children who are at risk of a developmental difficulty, or who experience a delay or disability.
+To achieve those goals, it is important to be able to identify children who are at risk of a developmental difficulty, or who experience a delay or disability, and to assist them, and their caregivers, to realise their developmental potential.

-Even in high income countries such as the United States of America, at least one in six children experiences developmental difficulties, according to the Centers for Disease Control and Prevention (16).
-However, few young children are identified before they reach preschool or school age, which means they cannot benefit from even earlier intervention.
+Even in high income countries such as the United States of America, at least one in six children experiences developmental difficulties, according to the Centers for Disease Control and Prevention (19).
+However, few young children are identified before they reach preschool or school-going age, which means they cannot benefit from even earlier intervention.